Imperial College: A World Class Education Destination

 In 1851, Prince Albert built his vision of an area for culture, including the Victoria and Alberta Museum, Natural History Museum, Royal Colleges, Royal Albert Hall, and the Imperial Institute.
 In 1907, Imperial College was established by a royal charter, merging the Royal College of Science, Royal School of Mines and City and Guilds of London Institute.
 In 1988, the Imperial College School of Medicine was formed by combining with St Mary's Hospital Medical School.
 In 2004, Queen Elizabeth II opened the Imperial College Business School.

 The International Conference on Cancer Nursing (ICCN 2020) will be held at the Sherfield Building and Huxley Building at the Imperial College.
 The address is South Kensington, London, SW7 2AZ.
 Below is a detailed campus map for reference.

 Travelling To Imperial College

-Public transportation is inexpensive and easily accessible throughout London.
-When travelling to ICCN 2020, please consider the following options:
+When travelling to the Conference Venue, please consider the following options:

-By Bus — South Kensington is easily accessible by bus.
-A number of routes pass within easy walking distance of the campus.
-The nearest bus stops are:
+South Kensington Campus is easily accessible by bus.
+Several routes pass within easy walking distance of the campus:

-By Car — Car parking at South Kensington Campus is restricted and you are advised to travel by public transport.
+Car parking at the South Kensington Campus is restricted and you are advised to travel by public transport.

 The International Conference on Cancer Nursing (ICCN) is the longest running international conference for our profession and offers a unique opportunity to meet with international cancer nursing leaders from around the world, in one place, at one time.